TouK/nussknacker/docs/MigrationGuide.md

   * `ClassMemberPatternPredicate` renamed to `MemberNamePatternPredicate`
   * `AllMethodNamesPredicate` renamed to AllMembersPredicate

+### Configuration changes
+* [#4283](https://github.com/TouK/nussknacker/pull/4283) For OIDC provider, `accessTokenIsJwt` config property is introduced, with default values `false`.
+  Please mind, that previous Nussknacker versions assumed its value is true if `authentication.audience` was defined.

 ### Other changes
 * [#4305](https://github.com/TouK/nussknacker/pull/4305) `scala-compiler` and `scala-reflect` are now included in `flink-scala`, so you can simplify your deployment by removing them and updating to new